yosephAHMED/median-image-filtering/README.md

 # median-image-filtering
 CSC382 Analysis of Algorithms Final Project
-## To run this code, download the .cpp files and extract the images from the images folder into the working directory.
+## To run this code, download the .cpp files and the unfiltered base .pgm images.
+Place them into the working directory.
 Everything is automated via console input.

 **Part I: Implement the order statistic algorithm.**